-The deadline to submit a session proposal is now extended to October 17, 2017.
-If selected, you will present your session at the 2018 SAME-IFMA Facility Management Workshop taking place Feb 7-9 at the Westin Riverwalk 420 W. Market St. San Antonio, TX 78205.
+EXTENDED DEADLINE to submit a session proposal is September 10, 2018.
+If selected, you will present your session at the 2019 SAME-IFMA Facility Management Workshop taking place Feb 7-8 at the Westin Riverwalk 420 W. Market St. San Antonio, TX 78205.
 Details on the Call for Presentation are noted below.

 The Society of American Military Engineers (SAME) and the International Facility Management Association (IFMA) invite you to share your industry knowledge and business expertise with federal government and industry professionals who support the people, places, processes and technologies of the work environment.

-Submitters have until October 17, 2017, to submit a session proposal for consideration by our program committee.
-If selected, you will present your session at the SAME - IFMA Facility Management Workshop 2018 on Feb 8 or 9 at the Westin Riverwalk 420 W. Market St., San Antonio, TX 78205.
+Submitters have until September 10, 2018, to submit a session proposal for consideration by our program committee.
+If selected, you will present your session at the SAME - IFMA Facility Management Workshop 2019 on Feb 7 or 8 at the Westin Riverwalk 420 W. Market St., San Antonio, TX 78205.

 - Enhance your credibility and stature among an influential audience of industry and federal government professionals.